 - The Company Questions and COVID-19 question sets don't have a main score.

-- Deleting a question doesn't delete historic data from that question.
+- Deleting a question doesn't delete historical data from that question.
 The historical data gradually drops out of the current dashboard, as more scores fall out of the visibility window during each survey round.

 - You can't add more than 5 custom questions to a standard driver or subdriver.